leahwz/k-series-developer-docs/Technical Specifications/Loyalty/LOYALTYDOCDRAFT.md

 ### Scan the foreign QR

-Upon scanning a foreign QR code will identify it and hit your endpoint with the decoded value of the QR Code and the following query string parameters
+Upon scanning a foreign QR code will identify it and hit your endpoint with the decoded value of the QR Code and the following query string parameters:

 |Field| Description|